rubenwardy/minetest_modding_book/_en/quality/releasing.md

 Please note that **public domain is not a valid licence**, because the definition varies in different countries.

+It is important to note that WTFPL is strongly discouraged and people may choose not to use your mod if it has this license.

 ### LGPL and CC-BY-SA

 This is a common license combination in the Minetest community, and is what Minetest and Minetest Game use.

 You license your code under LGPL 2.1 and your art under CC-BY-SA.

 This means that:

 * Anyone can modify, redistribute and sell modified or unmodified versions.